ScanuNicco/RagTab/README.md

  ]
 ```
 5) Finally, you'll need to set SEARCH_ENGINE in config.js.
 Computers start counting at 0, not 1, so in my example I set SEARCH_ENGINE to 3 for Craigslist.

+# Packaging
+1) Ensure `web-ext` is installed on your system
+2) Navigate to the directory where RagTab is located
+3) Run `web-ext build`
+4) Correct errors and warning if possible, then build again